dwaynethomas/globophone/README.md

 About
 -----
-This test will help me handle development of a complete (very small) application.
+This exercise shows how I handle development of a complete (very small) full stack application.

 Todo:
 * 1. Do in page evaluations with angular